fboukezzoula/PlaceholdersKit/docker-full-examples/README.md

 # Docker stack deploy and check all our placeholders :

-* First DEPLOYMENT : we won't point to a correct endpoint on our KV Consul Store server so we won't replace the placeholders with their correct values.
+* Only for checking, we won't point to a correct endpoint on our KV Consul Store server so we won't replace the placeholders with their correct values.
 To do that, only comment or change the line 17 of the **docker-compose.yml** line like this :

 ```
 - PLACEHOLDERSKIT_CONSUL-ENDPOINT-ENVIRONMENT=/OM
 ```
-Now you deploy your stack application by executing this command :
+Now you can deploy your stack application by executing this command :

 * **docker stack deploy --compose-file docker-compose.yml placeholders**